 Proper setting of the combine improves the yield and quality of the grain and reduces wear on the combine.
 Experiment with ground speed, concave openings, air and cylinder speeds.
 For conventional combines use the following:

 250rpm Cylinder speed

 Run feeder housing chain loose in the corn position and close the pre-cleaner.
 Lower the beater gate, remove the curtains and install a speed-up kit for the beaters.
 Individual combine operators might find different settings work for their machines.
 Rotary combines seem to be less satisfactory for harvesting hemp grain because of tendency to plug more readily.

 Some “volunteer” hemp (also called “Ditch Weed”) will likely appear in the fall or spring following the iHemp crop.
-These plants are illegal and must be destroyed before being discovered by local drug enforcement authorities.
-Thorough cultivation or seedbed preparation is effective.

 Your support and contributions will enable us to meet our goals and improve conditions.
 Your generous donation will fund our mission.